Water Leadership Institute Frequently Asked Questions

 A: As the water sector faces challenges from aging infrastructure, climate change, financial constraints, and increased demands, professionals who can develop and implement solutions to these issues are needed.
 The Water Leadership Institute is designed to encourage networking, innovation, entrepreneurship, and professional commitment from those individuals who will be leading the water sector into the coming decades, to preserve and enhance water resources for our current generation, as well as future generations.

 A: The health and safety of everyone is WEF's highest priority.
-As of now, we are planning to host the Alexandria Workshop (June 28-30, 2021) and WEFTEC Workshop (October 17, 2021) in person.
+As of now, we are planning to host the Alexandria Workshop May 11-12 with an optional half day event on May 10, and WEFTEC Workshop (October 9, 2022) in person.
 That being said, if we aren't able to meet in person, we will convert the program to be fully virtual.
 If we must convert it to being fully virtual, then we will strive to keep the Alexandria Workshop over the same dates.

 In 2020 for the first time, the WLI was completely virtual.
-To aid in getting the cohort to know each other better, we added optional networking hours every few weeks, created a getting to know you video series, and utilized breakout rooms for smaller discussions in the webcasts as well as networking hours.
+In 2021, the workshop in Alexandria was fully virtual, and plan to host the workshop at WEFTEC in-person this year.
+To aid the cohort in getting to know each other better, we added optional networking hours every few weeks, created a getting to know you video series, and utilized breakout rooms for smaller discussions in the webcasts as well as networking hours.

 Q: Who should I contact regarding the Water Leadership Institute?